PostgreSQL Component

 Named variables

-For example, you can enter a query that reads INSERT INTO users (name, email) VALUES (${name}, ${email})
+For example, you can enter a query that reads INSERT INTO users (name, email) VALUES (${name}, ${email}).

-Then, you can enter values with keys of name
+Then, you can enter values with keys of name and email, and whatever values you like as Named Parameters Inputs.

 Values provided as variables are sanitized automatically.